-SSA- 235 Ethical Hacking (OCT-I) (1 CR)
+SSA2306 Ethical Hacking and Pen.
+Testing (OCT-I) (1 CR)

 The purpose of this one-week on-campus-training module is to practice techniques to perform penetration testing/ethical hacking in order to assess vulnerabilities and protect Enterprise information assets.
 The course will also present techniques to prevent software vulnerabilities from occurring in applications.
-The training module will develop student skills to bridge the gap between secure software development and practical post-implementation review through auditing and assessment Lecture: 1hrs/day; Practical: 3 hrs/day; Lab: 3 hrs/day, one weeks delivery
+The training module will develop student skills to bridge the gap between secure software development and practical post-implementation review through auditing and assessment Lab: 5 hrs/week

-SSA 310 Virtualization Technology and Security (3 CR)
+SSA3101 Virtualization Technology and Security (3 CR)

 Cloud computing is a relatively new phenomenon that provides for distributed computing and data storage capabilities.
 There is a continuous trend of dependency on virtual networks and private/public clouds for running businesses today.
-This course will present state of the art security trends and issues in cloud security and identify opportunities for useful security solutions Lecture: 2 hrs/week; tutorial: 2 hrs/week; Lab: 1hrs/week
+This course will present state of the art security trends and issues in cloud security and identify opportunities for useful security solutions

+Lecture: 2 hrs/week; tutorial: 2 hrs/week; Lab: 1hrs/week

-SSA 311 Client/Server Security Administration (3 CR)
+SSA3102 Securing Linux/UNIX Server (3 CR)